Woman killed in Amherst County crash involving vehicle, pedestrian

-An Amherst County woman was killed in a crash involving a vehicle and a pedestrian on U.S. 29 Business in Madison Heights Friday evening, according to Virginia State Police.
+An Amherst County woman was killed in a crash involving a vehicle and a pedestrian on U.S. 29 Business in Madison Heights Friday night, according to Virginia State Police.

 The crash occurred at 8:26 p.m. in the 4900 block of South Amherst Highway, according to a news release issued Saturday by state police.